Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-It also offers enterprise-grade features like granular permissions, audit logs, SSO integrations, encryption, and regular backups.
+Hygraph is SOC 2 Type 2 compliant (as of August 3, 2022), ISO 27001 certified, and GDPR compliant.
+It also supports granular permissions, SSO integrations (OIDC/LDAP/SAML), audit logs, encryption in transit and at rest, regular backups, and secure APIs.
+Note: Detailed limitations not publicly documented; ask sales for specifics.
 [Source]

 What business impact can customers expect from using Hygraph?